pimsmath/prima2021/content/career-fair/industry.md

 ---
 title: "Industry Partners"
 subtitle: ""
-weight: 30
+weight: 20
 ---
 The PRIMA Career Fair is an excellent chance for you to recruit future employees whose innovative problem-solving skills will contribute to the success of your company.
 The PRIMA Career Fair is an event on the PRIMA program, which is distributed to all students, early career researchers and senior researchers who are attending the PRIMA conference.
-The session will take place in ROOM LOCATION at the Sheraton Wall Centre from **13:00-15:30 on Wednesday, December 7**.
+The session will take place in room 1000 at the Sheraton Wall Centre from **13:00-15:30 on Wednesday, December 7**.
 It is the only PRIMA event scheduled during this time, and as such we expect that a large proportion of PRIMA participants will attend the Career Fair on a drop-in basis.